-Researchers from the University of California at San Diego have published a recent study in the journal Carcinogenesis that showed that Bitter Melon Juice (BMJ) caused cell death in four lines of pancreatic cancer cells, and appeared to inhibit pancreatic cancer tumor activity in mice.
+Researchers from the University of California at San Diego have published a recent study in the journal Carcinogenesis that showed that Bitter Melon Juice (BMJ) caused cell death in four lines of pancreatic cancer cells, and appeared to inhibit pancreatic cancer tumor (ductal adenocarcinoma of the pancreas) activity in mice.

 The fruit of the vine Momordica Charantia is called by many names: bitter melon, bitter gourd, bitter squash, goya, and karavella are but a few of these.
 It is found widely in Asia, Africa and in the Caribbean.
 And as the names implies it is perhaps the bitterest of fruits.
 Bitter melon is used as an ingredient in specialty cooking in many parts of the world.

 Also Bitter melon has been studied in several medical conditions and been found to inhibit breast cancer cells, function as an anti-malarial agent, generally be antibiotic, oppose nematodes (parasitic worms), contain substances which may reduce diabetes mellitus, and generally has been used for many purposes of folk medicine.
 The seeds of the fruit are reported to be toxic for children; and the fruit is contraindicated in pregnancy.